microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 7. Select **Save**.

+    > **Note** This step isn't necessary as the device provisioning service would create the device in the IoT Hub, but for the ease of flow of the lab, it is completed here.

 8. Select the new **oilwells-edge-001** item, copy the primary key and primary device connection strings.

     ![The IoT Edge device dialog with the copy link highlighted for the the device primary key.](media/ex2_image014.png "Copy the primary device key")

 9. Switch back to your terminal window or SSH shell, run the following command to open a text editor:

     `<=1.1.4`